Lloyd D. Brown: World War II

 Brown's performance and subsequent reputation were mixed.
-Major General Charles H. Corlett, then commanding the XIX Corps, thought Brown needed a medical leave because he was sick and "rundown."
+Major General Charles H. Corlett, then commanding the XIX Corps, thought Brown needed leave for medical reasons because he was sick and "rundown."
 One of Brown's battalion commanders thought Brown was not up to the challenge of commanding large units in combat and described him as "frantic."
-Bradley, now a lieutenant general, commanding the U.S. 12th Army Group, and Eisenhower believed Brown was personally brave, but not an inspirational leader, and that his soldiers under performed as a result.
-Unlike several other division commanders who were relieved and later received second opportunities to command, such as Terry Allen and Orlando Ward, in Brown's case Eisenhower recommended to General George C. Marshall, the U.S. Army Chief of Staff, that he not be given another command, and Marshall concurred.
-Brown was replaced by James Edward Wharton, although he was killed by a sniper while visiting his front line units soon after he took command.
-Wharton in turn was replaced by Brigadier General Norman Cota, who had distinguished himself under fire on D-Day and was highly regarded by his superiors.
+Bradley, now a lieutenant general, commanding the U.S. 12th Army Group, and Eisenhower believed Brown was personally brave, but not an inspirational leader, and that his soldiers under-performed as a result.
+Unlike several other division commanders who were relieved and later received second opportunities at division command, such as Terry Allen and Orlando Ward, in Brown's case Eisenhower recommended to General George C. Marshall, the U.S. Army Chief of Staff, that Brown not be given another such assignment, and Marshall concurred.
+Brown was replaced by James Edward Wharton, who was killed by a sniper while visiting his front line units soon after he took command.
+Wharton, in turn, was replaced by Brigadier General Norman Cota, who had distinguished himself under fire on D-Day and was highly regarded by his superiors.

-Brown relinquished his temporary rank of both brigadier general and major general and reverted to his permanent rank of colonel and served in various staff assignments, including Director of Training at the U.S. Army Infantry School, until retiring from the army on 31 December 1948.
+Brown reverted to his permanent rank of colonel and served in various staff assignments, including Director of Training at the U.S. Army Infantry School, until retiring from the army on 31 December 1948.
 Upon retirement, he was promoted to major general on the retired list.

 Death and burial

-Brown died in Washington, Georgia on February 17, 1950, at the relatively young age of just 57, and was buried at Resthaven Cemetery in Washington.
+Brown died in Washington, Georgia, on February 17, 1950, and was buried at Resthaven Cemetery in Washington.